Gran Turismo 7 will take center stage at Sony's State of Play

 Analysis: what could we see

-Due to release on March 4, Gran Turismo 7 is on track to be the most realistic entry in the series yet thanks to the PS5 – although that may come at a cost to your PlayStation 5's storage.
+Due to release on March 4, Gran Turismo 7 is on track to be the most realistic entry in the series yet thanks to the PS5's technical capabilities – although that may come at a cost to your PlayStation 5's storage.

 While we've already seen some footage of the game (which certainly supports those realism claims), we're hoping that State of Play will confirm reports that the next entry in the long-running series will feature 420 cars and a whopping 90 circuits, while giving us an in-depth look at the game's modes and campaign.